-This made me wonder, if we need to be super conscious of protecting ourselves, what about Sora?
+This made me wonder, if we need to be super conscious of protecting ourselves, what about dogs?

-A variety of factors, including location and activities can make dogs more susceptible to eye damage.
+A variety of factors, including location, activity, breed, and preexisting conditions can make dogs more susceptible to eye damage.

 - You live in the Rocky Mountain West or spend significant time in high altitude.
 (High altitude can also affect your dog in other ways.
 See: High Altitude: Will it Affect My Dog?)